-Tongue tie correction is often recommended to help breastfeeding infants, but it has many other potential benefits, including increases the risk that a child may need braces and that they may develop TMJ as an adult.
+Tongue tie correction is often recommended to help breastfeeding infants, but it has many other potential benefits.
+Correcting tongue tie can reduce the risk that a child may need braces.
+It can even reduce the risk that they may develop TMJ as an adult.
 Getting tongue tie corrected as an infant can have lifelong health benefits, and many people may benefit from tongue tie correction as children or even as adults.

 If you are interested in a tongue tie procedure in Columbia, SC, please call (803) 781-9090 today for an appointment at Smile Columbia Dentistry today.